 Why you need permission

 If you’re using or changing materials protected by copyright, you need to get permission to do so.
-This is so that you avoid infringing legal rights, but also to ensure a creator gets paid for their work.
+This is because the creator or owner of copyright has control over their work.
+They can decide whether or not they want to give permission, and what conditions they want to set.
+By getting permission and agreeing conditions you avoid infringing legal rights, and also ensure creators get paid for their work.

 download films from the internet